robsmi-msfte/AVDBlueprint/README.md

 ## Prerequisites
 1. **An [Azure Global Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference) account**
-An Azure Global administrator account is required to successfully assign (deploy) the Azure WVD Blueprints.
+An Azure Global administrator account is required to successfully assign (deploy) the Azure AVD Blueprints.

 1. **An [Azure Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview)**
 The Azure Managed Identity exists within Azure and can securely store and retrieve credentials from Azure Key Vault during the deployment.
 There are two types of Azure Managed Identies: 'System Assigned' and 'User Assigned'.
-For the purpose of this WVD Blueprint, the type 'User Assigned Managed Identity' will be utilized.
+For the purpose of this AVD Blueprint, the type 'User Assigned Managed Identity' will be utilized.
 The instructions for creating a managed identity are here: **[Create a user-assigned managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal#create-a-user-assigned-managed-identity)**

     **NOTE:** In the case of “greenfield” deployments, the level of assignment will need to be the Azure subscription.
-The WVD Blueprint, by default, creates objects at the subscription level during the blueprint deployment such as Azure AD DS.
+The AVD Blueprint, by default, creates objects at the subscription level during the blueprint deployment such as Azure AD DS.
 1. **Security configuration in the environment for a Blueprint Operator**
 The management of Blueprint definitions and Blueprint assignments are two different roles, thus the need for two different identities.
 A blueprint definition can use either system-assigned or user-assigned managed identities.
 However, when using the **Blueprint Operator** role, the blueprint definition needs to be configured to use a ***user-assigned managed identity***.
 Additionally, the account or security group being granted the Blueprint Operator role needs to be granted the Managed Identity Operator role on the user-assigned managed identity.
 Without this permission, blueprint assignments fail because of lack of permissions.